Medina Spirit gives Baffert record 7th Kentucky Derby win

 Medina Spirit has never finished worse than second in six career starts and two of his three losses came to Life Is Good, who likely would have been the Derby favorite had he not been injured.

-Thundering down the stretch, Medina Spirit was pressed by Mandaloun on his outside.
-Hot Rod Charlie was coming fast outside of Mandaloun, with Essential Quality giving chase on the far outside.
+Essential Quality was five horses wide in both the first and second turns before taking aim at Medina Spirit in the stretch and coming up short in fourth place.

+“He didn’t get the greatest trip,” trainer Brad Cox said of the favorite.
+“That can happen when you start from the 14-hole."

-Mandaloun — one of Louisville trainer Brad Cox's two entries — finished second and returned $23.00 and 13.40.
+Mandaloun — Cox's other entry — finished second and returned $23.00 and $13.40.
 Hot Rod Charlie, partly owned by five former Brown University football players, was another half-length back in third and paid $5.20 to show.

+Baffert won back-to-back, having tied Ben Jones with his sixth victory last year when the race was run in September without spectators because of the coronavirus pandemic.

+“The seven wins?
+I can't believe I won two,” Baffert said.
+“That’s what I love about this business: Nobody knows for sure.”

 The Derby went off on a sun-splashed day with attendance of 51,838 — about 100,000 fewer than usual.
 Fans were told to wear masks inside the track, but plenty of them did not.

-O Besos was fifth, followed by Midnight Bourbon, Keepmeinmind, Helium and Known Agenda.
-Highly Motivated finished 10th, ahead of Sainthood, Like The King, Bourbonic, Hidden Stash, Brooklyn Strong, Super Stock, Rock Your World (the 9-2 second choice), Dynamic One and Soup and Sandwich.
+O Besos finished fifth, followed by Midnight Bourbon, Keepmeinmind, Helium and Known Agenda.
+Highly Motivated was 10th, ahead of Sainthood, Like The King, Bourbonic, Hidden Stash, Brooklyn Strong, Super Stock, Rock Your World, Dynamic One and Soup and Sandwich.

 Comments